rowdenw/rowdenw.github.io/about.md

 permalink: /about/
 ---

 During the workday I coach and consult to enterprise transformation leaders, fostering teams, and mentoring and developing coaches.
 I am certified to debrief the [Leadership Circle Profile](https://leadershipcircle.com/en/products/leadership-circle-profile/), and am an [advanced practitioner](https://www.gla.global/about/certified-global-leadership-coaches/certified-coaches-in-the-us-and-canada/) of the [Global Leadership Profile](https://www.gla.global/the-glp-overview/).
+More details is in my [online CV]({% link cv.html %}).

 In mornings and evenings I am a mindfulness practitioner.
 I am also a lifelong learner, learning about language, people, and philosophy; and reading about economics, mysticism, religion, and spirituality.